soonhyeon/Noisy-ArcMix/README.md

 <br/>
 <br/>
-This repository contains the implementation used for the results in our paper <https://arxiv.org/abs/2310.06364>.
+This repository contains the implementation used for the results in our paper <LINK https://arxiv.org/abs/2310.06364>.

 ## TASTgram Architecture